lmondada/dphil-thesis/content/02_quantum/01_compilation.md

 The situation is very different for quantum computing.
-Quantum computational resources are so limited that native compilation, in which the program is compiled and run on the same machine, is unfeasible -- and will remain so for the foreseeable future[^qcomp].
+Quantum computational resources are so limited that native compilation, in which the program is compiled and run on the same machine, is unfeasible---and will remain so for the foreseeable future[^qcomp].

-Cross-compilation comes with its challenges, notably how to run and debug compiled programs in the absence of immediate (and inexpensive) access to the target hardware -- this is the topic of quantum simulation, which is the topic for a (at least one) thesis in itself.
+Cross-compilation comes with its challenges, notably how to run and debug compiled programs in the absence of immediate (and inexpensive) access to the target hardware---this is the topic of quantum simulation, which is the topic for a (at least one) thesis in itself.
 But it also comes with a giant opportunity for compilers: the computational resources available to the compiler are many orders of magnitude larger